karanveers969/Waterfox-AMOLED/README.md

 ## Security Notes

 Only resource files are modified.
 No core app logic is touched.
+Security should not be a huge concern, since new builds are automated and run every 24 hours (unless you don't trust me).

-Re-signing is required, so if you prefer full control:
+Re-signing is required from my side , so if you prefer full control:

 - Fork the repo
 - Replace the signing keys via GitHub Actions secrets